mcgheee/UmbrellaHole/README.md

 # UmbrellaHole
-Script to switch between public DNS servers on a Windows clist; including CloudFlare, OpenDNS, & Google.
+Script to switch between public DNS servers on a Windows client; including CloudFlare, OpenDNS, & Google.

 ## Use Instructions
 1. Download Script